 Humpback whales produce both song and non-song calls (Payne and McVay 1971, Dunlop et al. 2007, Stimpert et al., 2011).
 The song is categorized by the repetition of units, phrases, and themes of a variety of calls as defined by Payne and McVay (1971).
 Most humpback whale vocalizations are produced between 100 - 3,000 Hz (Figure 11).
-No humpback whale calls were detected in this deployment.
+There were no humpback whale detections in this deployment.